Turtosa/from-zero-to-rag/from-zero-to-rag.md

 A slightly better approach would be to split according to paragraphs or sections (like starting a new chunk every time we run into a markdown heading or a double newline).
 However, this can cause issues when paragraphs are not used, or are unable to be identified in some documents (some chunks will be absolutely massive while others are paragraph sized).

 For this project, I've opted to use sentence-based chunking.
-For determining sentence boundaries, the first thought that comes to mind is just to split on common delimiters like period, semi-colon, colon, and em-dash.
+For determining sentence boundaries, the first thought that comes to mind is just to split on common delimiters like periods, semi-colons, colons, and em-dashes.
 Unfortunately though, there are other use-cases for these characters in the English language (e.g. "e.g."); "e" and "g" are not sentences, so we need a way to filter these out.
 Thankfully there exists an abundance of NLP tools to help us with sentence tokenization.

 Here's the first iteration of our chunking function, using neurosnap's [Sentences](https://github.com/neurosnap/sentences) module.
 ```go